 We practice minimal surface tillage in order to preserve the soil structure, and to protect and enhance the soil biology, while working towards raising the organic matter in the soil through the application of composted materials.

-We do not use commercial fertilizers, but instead rely on composted manure and cover crops for plant nutrition.
+We do not use commercial fertilizers, but instead rely on our own compost, micronutrients and cover crops for plant nutrition.
 We opt for manual forms of pest control (row covers, beneficial insects, hand picking), and rely on soil and plant health, as well as crop rotation to prevent and combat disease.